Credal Prediction based on Relative Likelihood: Conclusion

 We proposed a new approach to generating credal predictors in a machine learning setting with complex learners on the basis of relative likelihood, which is used to identify a set of ``plausible'' models.
 The relative likelihood is an intuitive notion of model plausibility, grounded in classical statistics.
 Given a query instance for which a prediction is sought, a credal set is obtained as the collection of probability distributions predicted by all plausible models.
 Specifically, we introduced a novel method for training neural networks to approximate the credal set generated by an $\alpha$-cut of models.
 In order to obtain a good approximation, the $\alpha$-cut needs to be covered well, i.e., the included hypotheses should be sufficiently spread over the hypothesis space.
 To this end, we proposed ToBias initialization as a simple but effective diversification strategy.
 Furthermore, the parameter $\alpha$, which specifies the likelihood ratio between the maximum likelihood model and the ``weakest'' model that is still included in the $\alpha$-cut, can be adjusted depending on the task at hand and used to control the trade-off between the coverage and efficiency of credal predictions.

-Experimentally, we have shown that this workflow performs well in terms of providing coverage of the ground-truth conditional distributions, while maintaining a competitive efficiency, as well as performing competitively in downstream tasks such as OoD detection.
+Experimentally, we have shown that this workflow provides strong coverage of the ground-truth conditional distributions, while maintaining a competitive efficiency, as well as performing competitively in downstream tasks such as OoD detection.
 The relation between $\alpha$ and the performance on different tasks sheds further light on the trade-off between diversity and prediction performance.

-\textbf{Limitations and Future Work.} Our method has so far been evaluated exclusively on neural networks.
+\paragraph{Limitations and Future Work.} Our method has so far been evaluated exclusively on neural networks.
 However, the general concept of relative likelihood is applicable to any model class.
 Certain aspects of our method\,---\,such as ToBias initialization\,---\,are specifically tailored to neural networks and would have to be adapted to other learners.
 A promising direction for future work would be to extend this framework to other model classes.

 When generating a convex credal set from our finite approximation, we include all probability distributions such that the respective class probabilities are bounded by their lower and upper probabilities.
 This makes the optimization problem of quantifying uncertainty easier, but it also generates sets that are larger than necessary.
 An alternative would be to take the convex hull of the probability distributions as the credal set, which would generate more efficient sets.
 Future work may explore the effect of this on metrics such as coverage or OoD performance.